Accessible Audio and Video

 Audio Description

 You may also choose to have an additional track of audio for your video that describes the video.
+Audio descriptions narrate important visual information—such as actions, expressions, slide content or on-screen text—ensuring content is accessible to users who are blind or visually impaired.
 This assistive narration attempts to describe the content of the video for those who have a visual impairment.
-Audio description is a commentary that guides a listener through scenes, settings, body language and other objective descriptions between portions of dialog or music.
 When using this feature you must ensure your media player supports audio description.

 Web Accessibility Support